synduce/Synduce/README_EVALUATION.md

 The tool directory contains a `README.md` file with instructions on how to build the tool, documentation and more information on how to write input problems for Synduce.
+The artifact has been set up from a newly built VM running Ubuntu 21.04 by executing the `setup.sh` script.
 The documentation of the source code is in `docs/index.html`.